-- (1) The name of the home or State residential unit with the name of the owner or proprietor and address of those maintaining it; - (2) That no service charges or other payments authorized by law were collected in lieu of taxes therefrom or on account thereof during either of the calendar years included in the school year for which claim is being made; - (3) The number of children qualifying under this Act in special education classes for instruction on the site of the orphanages and children's homes; - (4) The number of children attending special education classes for children with disabilities in which the district is a participating member of a special education joint agreement; - (5) The number of children attending special education classes for children with disabilities maintained by the district; - (6) The computed amount of tuition payment claimed as due, as approved by the State Superintendent of Education, for maintaining these classes.
+- (1) The name of the home or State residential unit with the name of the owner or proprietor and address of those maintaining it; - (2) That no service charges or other payments authorized by law were collected in lieu of taxes therefrom or on account thereof during either of the calendar years included in the school year for which claim is being made; - (3) The number of children qualifying under this Act in special education classes for instruction on the site of the orphanages and children's homes; - (4) The number of children attending special education classes for children with disabilities in which the district is a participating member of a special education joint agreement; - (5) The number of children attending special education

+1 classes for children with disabilities maintained by the district: 2

+(6) The computed amount of tuition payment claimed as due, as approved by the State Superintendent of Education, for maintaining these classes.
-If a school district makes a claim for reimbursement under Section 18-3 or 18-4 of this Act it shall not include in any

-- 1 claim filed under this Section a claim for such children. - 2 Payments authorized by law, including State or federal grants - 3 for education of children included in this Section, shall be - 4 deducted in determining the tuition amount.
+If a school district makes a claim for reimbursement under Section 18-3 or 18-4 of this Act it shall not include in any claim filed under this Section a claim for such children.
+Payments authorized by law, including State or federal grants for education of children included in this Section, shall be deducted in determining the tuition amount.

-Nothing in this Act shall be construed so as to prohibit reimbursement for the tuition of children placed in for profit district or joint agreement for children with disabilities who are residents of the facility at no cost to the school district or joint agreement upon request of the school district or joint agreement.
-If such a private facility provides space at no cost to the district or joint agreement for special education classes provided to children with disabilities who are residents of the facility, the district or joint agreement shall not include any costs for the use of those facilities in its claim for reimbursement.
+Nothing in this Act shall be construed so as to prohibit reimbursement for the tuition of children placed in for profit facilities.
+Private facilities shall provide adequate space at the facility for special education classes provided by a school district or joint agreement for children with disabilities who are residents of the facility at no cost to the school district or joint agreement upon request of the school district or joint agreement.
+If such a private facility provides space at no cost to the district or joint agreement for special education classes provided to children with disabilities who residents of the facility, the district or joint agreement shall not include any costs for the use of those facilities in its claim for reimbursement.